prysmaticlabs/prysm/sharding/README.md

 // Constant values
 uint constant periodLength = 5;
 int constant public shardCount = 100;
-// The exact deposit size which you have to deposit to become a validator uint constant depositSize = 100 ether;
+// The exact deposit size which you have to deposit to become a collator uint constant depositSize = 100 ether;
 // Number of periods ahead of current period, which the contract
 // is able to return the collator of that period